Yuiry-IV/CarND-LaneLines-P1/writeup_yiv.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use several channes detection in parallel
+A possible improvement would be to use a smart filtering  memory beetwin several frames.

 Another potential improvement could be to use filters or moderm ML/DL algorithms.